Tahir019/JAVASCRIPT/DAY 1/README.md

 ```

 **Interview Question**: What’s the result of `typeof null`?
-- The `typeof null` returns `"object"`, which is a quirk of JavaScript from its early implementation.
+- The `typeof null` returns `"object"`, which is a quirk (Strange behaviour) of JavaScript from its early implementation.
 This behavior is kept for backward compatibility.

 ---